Monday, January 10, 2011

 Special Education and the Reality of One-on-One Education Needs

-By Lance Winslow Special education children, especially those with autism really require one-on-one education, or no more than five people per teacher.
-Any more than that and it is pretty much a babysitting episode, rather than any meaningful education....
+Special education children, especially those with autism really require one-on-one education, or no more than five people per teacher.
+Any more than that and it is pretty much a babysitting episode, rather than any meaningful education.
+Teachers aids can help, and volunteers in a special education classrooms are a good thing, but those teacher's aids must also be trained to deal with special education kids, who must be handled differently, and appropriately.

 READ MORE - Special Education and the Reality of One-on-One Education Needs